apache/james-project/maven-skin/README.txt

    Apache JAMES Website M2 Skin
    ============================

-This is the maven skin for JAMES products deplyed at http://james.apache.org
+This is the maven skin for JAMES products deployed at http://james.apache.org

 This release include the google analytic javascript code at the bottom of every generated page and specifically to page starting with "download" it will also add